zold-io/blog.zold.io/_posts/2019/01/2019-01-15-taxes-explained.md

 Thus, the wallet runs a "lottery" among all visible nodes and the one that wins---gets the taxes.
 The maximum amount of taxes paid in one transaction is no more than 16 ZLD.
 Thus, the wallet owner will run a number of lotteries is the tax debt is more than 16 ZLD.
+Since node owners are interested to win these lotteries more often, they will try to make their servers more stable and available---this is how Zold clients decide which nodes to work with, and that's who they will choose to participate in the lotteries.
-BTW, the numbers may change in the future, the exact numbers are configured in [tax.rb](https://github.com/zold-io/zold/blob/master/lib/zold/tax.rb) file.
+BTW, the numbers may
+change in the future, the exact numbers are configured in [tax.rb](https://github.com/zold-io/zold/blob/master/lib/zold/tax.rb) file.